 Segundo Ruiz Belvis Cultural Center

 Born and raised in San Juan, Puerto Rico, Omar Torres-Kortright has been working as a music promoter in Chicago since 2003 when he founded Agúzate, an organization dedicated to the promotion of independent Latin music in Chicago with an emphasis on Afro-Latin culture.
-Through Agúzate, Omar has collaborated and co-curated events with the most distinguished music programmers in Chicago, including The Old Town School of Folk Music, Sound Culture, The Chicago Department of Cultural Affairs, and Hothouse.
+Through Agúzate, Omar collaborated and co-curated events with the most distinguished international music programmers in Chicago, including Old Town School of Folk Music, Sound Culture, Chicago’s Department of Cultural Affairs, and Hothouse.

 For over a decade he served as Manager of Language Services at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
 This experience was instrumental in his development as an advocate for Latinos and compassionate cross-cultural care for immigrants of all nationalities.
 Under his leadership, the department doubled in size as he recruited and trained a team of 23 highly-qualified medical interpreters, making it one of the most sophisticated hospital-based language services teams in the nation.

 Omar Torres-Kortright currently serves as Executive Director of the Segundo Ruiz Belvis Cultural Center (SRBCC).
-Under his leadership SRBCC has received important awards, including the 2017 MacArthur International Connections Grant, the 2017 Chicago Department of Cultural Affairs and Special Events’ CityArts Grant, and the 2017, and 2018 Strengthening Artistic and Cultural Diversity Grant of the Chicago Community Trust.
-He is responsible for implementing a new advanced Afro-Caribbean Jazz program for teens and curating the highly successful Las Caras Lindas Music Series 2017, a free monthly celebration of Afro-Latin music and culture that brought internationally acclaimed artists from Cuba, Dominican Republic, Puerto Rico and Colombia to the recently renovated Segundo Ruiz Belvis Cultural Center in Chicago’s Northwest Side.
+Under his leadership SRBCC has received historic recognition, including the competitive 2017 and 2019 MacArthur International Connections Exchanges.
+Torres-Kortright is responsible for implementing a new advanced Afro-Caribbean Jazz Apprenticeship program for teens and curating a free monthly celebration of Afro-Latin music and culture that has brought top tier local and internationally-acclaimed artists from Cuba (Septeto Nacional de Ignacio Piñeiro), Dominican Republic (Joan Soriano), Puerto Rico (Miguel Zenón), and Colombia (Gaiteros de San Jacinto) to the recently renovated Segundo Ruiz Belvis Cultural Center in Chicago’s Hermosa neighborhood.

 Manager of After School Programs